-- 1VerdictPractical, well equipped and decent value for money, the Peugeot e-2008 isn't the best car in its class, but it's likeable and more than fit for purpose
+- 1VerdictGood-looking, practical and well-equipped, the Peugeot E-2008 isn't the best in its class, but it's likeable and more than fit for purpose

-- 4Electric motor, drive & performanceThe e-2008 is fit for purpose; the smooth electric drive makes it effortless to drive
+- 4Electric motor, drive & performanceThe E-2008 is fit for purpose if not fun; the smooth electric powertrain makes it effortless to drive, though